crodriguez4443/dende-arts-site/src/blog/come-early-events-new-meta/index.md

   - "winter-games"
 coverImage: "28337197_10101441935037876_2074666726476622437_o.jpg"
 layout: "blog-post-layout.njk"

+# Add new SEO Fields:
+description: "Discover why arriving early to capoeira events is the new meta.
+Maximize learning & networking.
+Tips for successful event preparation."
+author: "Chris Calado Rodriguez"
+keywords: "capoeira event preparation, capoeira roda etiquette, capoeira training benefits, capoeira workshop tips, charlotte capoeira community, dende arts capoeira, improving capoeira experience, maximizing capoeira learning"

+# Social Sharing:
+socialImage: "28337197_10101441935037876_2074666726476622437_o.jpg"

+# Content Details:
+headline: "Come Early to Capoeira Events: The New Meta for Maximizing Your Experience"
+excerpt: "Unlock the secrets to maximizing your capoeira event experience by arriving early, building connections, and preparing for intensive training."

+# Indexing:
+type: "blog-article"
 ---

 This past weekend, I had the pleasures of going to Charlotte, North Carolina for an awesome Capoeira event.
 Contra Mestre Zumbi of Cordão de Ouro hosted an even called the [Winter Games](https://www.facebook.com/events/518592958523427/).

 What drew me to his event was the fact that I went to the [Charlotte Batizado](https://www.youtube.com/watch?v=Tcwv-qD3g60) a few years back.
-Mestre Esquilo was there, Mestre Cueca, and many others. the vibe was so great and I think that energy enabled me to play as well as I could - it's rare to find such an event.
+Mestre Esquilo was there, Mestre Cueca, and many others. the vibe was so great and I think that energy enabled me to play as well as I could - it’s rare to find such an event.

 That being said, I had to go again, but this time I had a plan.
 I asked my job to let me work remotely - most activities didn't start until the afternoon so I had plenty of time to work during the day.
 Instead of flying in on Friday, like most people, I flew in on Wednesday afternoon.
 One of Zumbis students picked me up (instagram: @rebbs\_3.
 Check her out on Instagram!) and this was also the person who hosted me.
 PRO TIP!
 If you're going to an event for a few days, make sure to coordinate well ahead of time to make sure there is enough space for you.